cetrasoft/info_products-rails_helpers/content/book/2-description_lists.md

 # Description lists

-Part of Bootstrap's typography CSS, description lists make perfect sense as an initial example: simple, yet useful, especially when we want to print out information about an object.
-This is great for debugging and showing the user information about an application entity, for example, on a `show` page.
+Part of Bootstrap's typography CSS, description lists make perfect sense as an initial example: simple, yet useful.
+This is great for debugging and displaying information about an application entity such as a `User` on a `show` page, for example.

-Let's jump in and see just what we're talking about here!
+Let's jump in and see what we're talking about here!

 First, let's get familiar with the structure of a description list.
-If you already comfortable with Bootstrap, you may want to [skip ahead](#something).
-In Bootstrap, they look like this:
+They look like this:

 ![alt](../images/2-description_lists/example_1.png)